What is fixed income interest rate risk?

 - V– = price if yields decrease by Δy

 The convexity measure produces a number that is not simple to interpret.
 Thus, the convexity adjustment is used to estimate the percentage of price change.

 - Convexity adjustment = convexity measure x (Δy)2 x 100

-The convexity adjustment is a percentage that remains the same either if the change in yield increases or decreases.
+The convexity adjustment is a percentage that remains the same regardless of whether the change in yield is an increase or decrease.
 To get the estimated percentage price change, add the convexity adjustment to the estimated change using duration.
 If the number is 31%, then that means the price will increase by approximately 31%.

 Why it matters

 By understanding the impact of interest rates, investors can make more knowledgable decisions on the purchase of fixed income securities.
 This gives investors a better idea as to what type of bonds they would like in their portfolio.
 An investor with a greater risk tolerance can purchase a bond with a high estimated percentage price change while a risk-averse investor can choose one with lower duration and convexity.